 The workshop is held in Burnham Pavilion at 615 Serra Street, in the back of the Ford Center, at the corner of Serra and Galvez (campus map).
 Enter through the doors of Ford Center, go straight down the hallway to the gym at the back of the building.
 Look for the people with the black uniforms (gis).

-Any and all women (of any age) without prior martial arts experience are welcome to come!
+Any and all women (18+) without prior martial arts experience are welcome to come!

 Come dressed in sweats or comfortable clothes and sneakers.
 Bring drinking water.
 If possible please bring a completed waiver.

 To get a better idea of what happens at the Women’s Self Defense Workshop, we have pictures from several previous workshops.

 These are some of the many comments we’ve recieved from previous participants.
 Many come back year after year to refresh their skills.

 “The moves were easy to remember, practical, and useful.
 The volunteer ”attackers“ were very helpful.
 Great class, one of the best I’ve ever attended for women’s self defense.”